SteveBeeblebrox/SHML/README_V2.md

 On small screens, columns will display one after another as if no column was specified.
 ### Bulletpoints
 Unordered lists may be created by starting a series of lines with a `+` or with `bull: `.
+### Escaping
+To escape formatting, use a backsplash or HTML escape codes.
+When using backslashes, the parser is ables to identify an escaped backslash that should be included in the output.

 ### Custom Symbols
 Custom symbols may be created by passing a map of ids and values when creating the pass.
 No symbols are added by default.
 To combine a symbol password the default passes, use a pass collection.
 Symbols are referenced in markup using `:<id>:`.